-Theorem 16 A discrete-time model is arbitrage-free if and only if there exists a probability measure such that the discount process is a martingale.
-This probability measure is called the risk-neutral probability measure.
+Theorem 16 A discrete-time model is arbitrage-free if and only if there exists a probability measurea such that the discount process is a martingale.

+&lt;sup>aThis measure is called the risk-neutral probability measure.

 Futures Price under the BOPM